lee-blake/CME-Commitment-to-Change/Documentation/Deployment.md

-# Deployment
+# Ubuntu Server Deployment

-The following deployment instructions involve deployment to an Apache server as an interim measure.
-We plan to support cloud deployment in a future iteration.
+The following deployment instructions involve deployment to an Apache server (assumed to be running on Ubuntu, although most of these instructions will apply to other Linux distributions).

 You will also need some SMTP service to send email from the server.